 The thesis of Justice as a Fair Start in Life:

 By population we mean people, which really means 1) our creation, and primarily our early childhood/development, because of the disproportionate impact of this phase on our lives and who we are becoming.
-Also 2) while we think of people as individuals or groups of individuals, our creation also entails the creation of power relations between individuals, and between people and their ecology.
+Also 2) while we think of people as individuals or groups of individuals, our creation also entails the creation of fundamental power relations between individuals (humans in this case, given the nature of social contracts), and between people and their ecology.
 Those relations can be created in relatively just, or unjust, ways.
-3) And while most accounts of justice ignore the creation of these relations, creating them justly (e.g. using ecocentric environmental standards that free us from the influence of others) is the first condition of political obligation and legitimate political systems, and in free and self-determining societies where power derives from bottom up from the people, examining these relations - and the failure to create them justly - is the first and arguably exclusive way to account for things like crime, inequity, ecological crises, etc.
+3) And while most accounts of justice ignore the creation of these relations (in part because our brains are wired against seeing slow moving processes), creating them justly (e.g. using ecocentric environmental standards that free us from the influence of others) is the first condition of political obligation and legitimate political systems, and in free and self-determining societies where power derives from bottom up from the people, examining these relations - and the failure to create them justly - is the first and arguably exclusive way to account for things like crime, inequity, lawmaking, ecological crises, etc.

 For example, over the past several decades as the climate crisis manifested and opportunities to avert it presented themselves, many charities claimed to be taking actions to protect animals and the environment.
 In reality they were ignoring or exacerbating the injustice of fundamental power relations by choosing anthropocentric and unsustainable family models that favored their wealthy donors, relations that are now causing immeasurable harm to future generations.
 While vegans pride themselves on not consuming animals they mostly choose to orient from a fundamental position that constitutes unjust communities busily eradicating the nonhuman world.